 How Often Do I Need to Clean My Rug?

 Household Cleaning : Once a week with a vacuum.
 Do not use the beater bar!!
-It will harm your rug and usually ends in a sad rug that needs professional repairs.
+It will harm your rug and usually ends with professional repairs.
 A disabled or raised bar is fine, or even better use the handheld suction attachment to surface clean.

 Professional Cleaning : Every 5 years or so, we offer cleaning at our Seattle and Bellevue locations, give us a call or send an email for more information.
 This type of cleaning will restore your rugs colors and breath life back in to the wool.
 Pet stains should be professionally cleaned.